Amy Winehouse: Personal life

-Winehouse was raised Jewish and expressed pride in being Jewish, although she was not religious.
-During one interview, Winehouse said: "[B]eing Jewish to me is about being together as a real family.
+Winehouse was raised Jewish and expressed pride in her heritage, although she was not religious.
+In one interview, she said: "[B]eing Jewish to me is about being together as a real family.
 It's not about lighting candles and saying a bracha."
-Winehouse also frequently performed with a Star of David medallion.
+She also frequently performed wearing a Star of David medallion.

-In 2013, in memory of Winehouse, the Jewish Museum London ran an exhibition titled "Amy Winehouse: A Family Portrait".
-The museum researched her paternal great-great-grandfather's arrival from Minsk in 1890, and how the family finally settled in London, starting out in working-class jobs before gradually moving to middle-class jobs.
+In 2013, the Jewish Museum London ran an exhibition titled "Amy Winehouse: A Family Portrait" in her memory.
+The museum researched her paternal great-great-grandfather's arrival from Minsk in 1890 and how the family settled in London, starting out in working-class jobs before moving into middle-class work.
+Winehouse had 14 known tattoos, including "Daddy's Girl" on her left arm for her father and a pin-up girl with the name "Cynthia" on her right arm in memory of her grandmother.

-Winehouse had 14 known tattoos, including "Daddy's Girl" on her left arm for her father and a pin-up girl with the name "Cynthia" on her right arm in memory of her Jewish grandmother.
-In 2011, there were reports that Winehouse was in the process of adopting a 10-year-old girl from St. Lucia named Dannika Augustine.
-According to Dannika and her family, Amy had formed a strong bond with the poverty-stricken girl during her lengthy stays on the Caribbean island.
-Dannika referred to Amy as her mother and said they had a close, loving relationship.
-Her grandmother, Marjorie Lambert, confirmed that Amy had expressed a strong desire to adopt Dannika and was even willing to move to St. Lucia to be her full-time mother.
-However, Winehouse's representative denied these claims, stating that the adoption story was not true.
+In 2011, there were reports that Winehouse was in the process of adopting a 10-year-old girl from St. Lucia, Dannika Augustine.
+According to Dannika and her family, Winehouse had formed a strong bond with the poverty-stricken girl during her lengthy stays on the island.
+Dannika referred to Winehouse as her mother and said they had a close, loving relationship.
+Her grandmother, Marjorie Lambert, said Winehouse had expressed a strong desire to adopt Dannika and was willing to move to St. Lucia to be her full-time mother.
+Winehouse's representative denied the claims, stating that the adoption story was not true.